-(i) The University offers Undergraduate and Post graduate programs of different durations in different disciplines as given in Table 1.
+i The University offers Undergraduate and Post graduate programs of different durations in different disciplines as given in Table 1.
 The scheme of teaching and examination of these programs is given in Annexure 1A-1J respectively.
 The scheme of teaching and examination of a program may be amended/ modified in accordance with the approval of the AC.

-S. No. Program Annexure
+S. No Program Annexure

-1. B. Tech Annexure 1A
+1. B. Tech.
+Annexure 1A

-2. B.Tech (Evening) Annexure 1B
+2. B.Tech. under Continuing Education Annexure 1B

 3. BBA Annexure 1C

 4. BA/B.Sc.
 Annexure 1D

 5. B. Des.
 Annexure 1E

 6. M. Tech Annexure 1F

 7. M. Tech (Part Time) Annexure 1G

-8. MBA Annexure 1H
+8. МВА Annexure 1H

-9. EMBA Annexure 1I
+9. ЕМВА Annexure 1I

 10. MA/ M.Sc.
 Annexure 1J